vranes/Sudoku/README.md

 This is a simple GUI solution - just start the application, enter your Sudoku puzzle in the fields and press Solve!

+It is written in Java using JavaFX for GUI